khalil5754/khalil5754.github.io/_posts/2022-08-19-your-new-blog-post.md

 ## Using Tableau Visualizations to Analyze Canadian Foreign Direct Investment
 For my first post let's stick to a topic I know *very* well and dive into...
-#### A quick and dirty analysis of my thesis topic: Canada's dependency on Foreign Investment.
+#### A quick and dirty Tableau analysis of my thesis topic: Canada's dependency on Foreign Investment.

-This is an opportunity for me to write about a topic tangentially related to my thesis that I couldn't explore in detail in my paper (darn word limits); now I can!
+This is an opportunity for me to write about a topic tangentially related to my thesis that I couldn't explore in detail in my paper (dang word limits) but now I can!

-###### (Sources are all from the OECD)
+###### (Data sources are all from the OECD)

 <img width="1073" alt="Screen Shot 2022-06-08 at 5 40 36 PM" src="https://user-images.githubusercontent.com/44441178/195224920-3d9c05c0-fb0a-4394-97d9-3085041ed0af.png">